OpenActTextDev/RegressionSpanish/README.md

 >For consistency, please use the basic version of ChatGPT.
 The following is part of latex file.
 Please translate this into R markdown.
 Please use `$` for inline equations and `$$` for other equations, consistent with MathJax format.
 Use MathJax for rendering the mathematical expression.
 This is conversion ("translation") only - no additional interpretations.
 Variables are words in all upper case, so please do not change these nor use inline equation format for them.

+>Please convert the following into R markdown.
+Use MathJax for rendering the mathematical expressions - use $ for inline equations and $$ for other equations, consistent with MathJax format.
+Do not use \[ formats....
+This is conversion only - no additional interpretations and retained the English.
+Some words are in all upper case, please leave them as is - DO NOT enclose using '$' for inline equations.
+Please use markdown symbols for italics and bold, not \textit and \textbf.

 (ref:Extrapolation) **Extrapolation outside of the sampling region may be biased**